 Focus on the basics

 Being thorough with the fundamentals is the key to success.
-NCERT books are the best to brush up the fundamentals.
+NCERT books are the best to brush up on the fundamentals.

-Aspirants need to stick to a time table to do a thorough study and along with that have discussions and debates on trending topics with friends and family
+Aspirants need to stick to a timetable to do a thorough study and along with that have discussions and debates on trending topics with friends and family

 Previous Years Papers

-Aspirants should remain focused on their goal and they would achieve success keeping all the above pointers in mind.
+Aspirants should remain focused on their goal and they would achieve success by keeping all the above pointers in mind.